Marvin Goodfriend: Fiscal policy positions

 Goodfriend has been described as conservative and was skeptical of monetary policy instruments that were employed by the Federal Reserve under Janet Yellen.
 He was a critic of an actively regulating role of the Fed and has repeatedly argued against the current form of quantitative easing as well as bond buying programs, especially the purchases of mortgage-backed securities.

 In 2008, Goodfriend warned that the Federal Reserve's actions would cause higher inflation; a prediction that never materialized.
 Asked at a Senate confirmation hearing for a seat on the Federal Reserve's board of governors in January 2018 why he got his prediction wrong, Goodfriend did not give an explanation and instead spoke of the value of low inflation.

 Goodfriend agreed with Yellen regarding the aim of shrinking the Fed's $4.5-trillion balance sheet, much of which it acquired through bond buying programs.
 He supported a rules based monetary policy, which would limit the freedom of action of the Federal Reserve bank in favor of a more mathematically based approach.
-He has also been willing to consider unusual monetary instruments in times of crisis, such as negative rates as used by the Bank of Japan, European Central Bank, and other institutions in Europe.
+He had also been willing to consider unusual monetary instruments in times of crisis, such as negative rates as used by the Bank of Japan, European Central Bank, and other institutions in Europe.

 On March 16, 2017, Goodfriend testified before the Subcommittee on Monetary Policy and Trade of the U.S. House of Representatives' Committee on Financial Services.
 His testimony was titled "The Fed Needs a Credible Commitment to Price Stability".
 He argued that the current commitment to price stability of the Fed lacks reliability.

 Goodfriend made a number of significant contributions to an understanding of monetary policy.
 In a 1986 publication, he criticized Federal Reserve System secrecy.
 In 1994, the FOMC did begin to release publicly after its meetings its funds rate target.
 Goodfriend contributed to an understanding of the evolution of the monetary standard.
 He invented the term "inflation scare" to describe how the FOMC responded to discrete rises in bond rates as a sign that inflationary expectations were unanchored.
 He documented the change in FOMC procedures that occurred with the Volcker disinflation.
 He insisted that the Fed distinguish sharply between monetary policy (the control of money and bank reserves) and credit policy (the allocation of credit).
 He made an early case for a Fed inflation target.
 He exposited the New Keynesian model in a way that demonstrated the desirability of a price level target.
 He also pioneered the idea of central banks imposing a negative interest rate on bank reserves to overcome the problem of the zero lower bound.